chmcbs/HeadCount/README.md

 ## ℹ️ About

 Manual wheat head counting is time-consuming and impractical at scale.
 Traditional computer vision methods struggle with overlapping heads and varying lighting conditions.
-HeadCount uses a fine-tuned deep learning model trained to segment wheat heads from other organs, enabling accurate counting from drone-captured aerial images.
+HeadCount is a fine-tuned deep learning model trained to segment wheat heads from other organs, enabling automated, accurate counting from field images.

 ## 📁 Project Structure